ParallelMaths/parallel/pages/8-27-ada-lovelace.md

 @[youtube](xiZozgCLHc4?rel=0)

+Before I forget, make sure you check out the Additional Stuff section, where you will find out about the Ada Lovelace comic book.

 ## 5. Ada’s puzzle

-Before I forget, make sure you check out the Additional Stuff section, where you will find out about the Ada Lovelace comic book.

-When historians went through archive of Ada’s personal papers in the Bodleian Library at Oxford, they discovered a piece of paper with baffling doodles.
+When historians went through the archive of Ada’s personal papers in the Bodleian Library at Oxford, they discovered a piece of paper with baffling doodles.
 Upon closer inspection, it became clear that Ada was tackling a problem in what we now call graph theory.
 Here is a related graph theory problem.

 ::: problem id=5_1 marks=2
 ![](/resources/8-27-ada-lovelace/5-ada-puzzle.png){image align="right"}